bhklab/PredictIO-webapp/README.md

 - In the project directory, install all the server dependencies using `pip install -r requirements.txt
 - To start the server run this command `flask run`
+- In the project directory, install all client dependencies `npm i`
 - Start the client (development mode) by running `npm start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.